 (Carrie Time Tracker: To Carrie-9)

 Frank was still puzzling over the problem some time later when the home phone rang.
 Being closest to a receiver, he picked up.
-“Hello?” he said absently.
+“Hello?”

 A male-sounding, yet strangely flat voice spoke to him.
 “Frank home?” it inquired.